dct2012/4wm/README.md

 * Setborders
   * finalize the switch to setclientborders and setdesktopborders.

+* Work on a issue in setclientborders with n == 1 causing all windows to be drawn without borders. (floaters need them)

 * Add a command to invert the current windows color.

 Bugs